deanturpin/handt/readme.md

 ```

 # Continuous integration
-The code is intended to run periodically on a web server therefore between runs
+The code is intended to run periodically on a web server.
+Travis builds are
-state must be saved.
-Travis builds are invoked on commit and Coveralls reports
-are generated on demand.
+invoked on commit and Coveralls reports are generated on demand.

 # C++
 The C++ is built with a C++14 compliant compiler (gcc, clang).
 The code confirms